BunsDev/workflow-builder-template/CONTRIBUTING.md

 - **Self-contained**: No scattered files across the codebase
 - **Auto-discovered**: Automatically detected by `pnpm discover-plugins`
 - **Declarative**: Action config fields defined as data, not React components
-- **Unified code**: Write step logic once, codegen is auto-generated
+- **Write once**: Step logic works for both the app and exported workflows

 ### Step-by-Step Plugin Creation